nathanreyes/v-calendar/docs/format-parse-dates.md

 ## Parsing dates

-You may notice that some default masks are assigned as array values.
-This is because it uses the supplied masks(s) to parse, as well as display, the selected date.
+You may notice that some default masks are assigned array values.
+This is because it uses the supplied mask(s) to parse, as well as display, the selected date.

 The first supplied mask is used to format a given date, while all masks are used (from first to last) to parse the date string.
 The first successfully parsed date is used as the date value.